hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 unreasoning and unfathomable bloodlust.

-A warrior wearing this becomes subject to and always will be frenzied even if knocked down or stunned and adds +2 to their strength.
+A warrior wearing this becomes subject to and always will be frenzied even if knocked down or stunned, and adds +2 to their strength.

 The wearer never leaves combat under any circumstances, and will always attack opponents in base contact until they are taken out of action.
 If the wearer is in contact with multiple enemies they may direct attacks at _incapacitated_ enemies even if there are also standing foes present.